thedude0606/manusoptions/DECISIONS.md

    - Consolidated functionality into a single application file with streaming capabilities
    - Rationale: Reduces code duplication, simplifies maintenance, and provides a single source of truth for the dashboard application
 2. **Dash Callback Management**
-   - Added `allow_duplicate=True` to callbacks that share output targets
+   - Refactored callbacks to ensure each output is controlled by exactly one callback
-   - Ensures multiple callbacks can update the same output component without conflicts
+   - Split multi-output callbacks into separate callbacks with single responsibilities
-   - Particularly important for error-store.data which is updated by multiple callbacks
+   - Eliminated need for `allow_duplicate=True` by proper separation of concerns
-   - Rationale: Prevents duplicate callback output errors while maintaining modular callback structure
+   - Rationale: Prevents duplicate callback output errors while maintaining clean, maintainable code structure

 ## Recommendation Generation Functionality
 ### Architecture Decisions